saultcollege-csd215/saultcollege-csd215-aws-project-25f-aws-deployment-project/README.md

 1. In your GitHub repository, navigate to "Settings" > "Secrets and variables" > "Actions"
 2. Add a key named `EC2_KEY` and paste the entire contents of your private key file (`.pem`) as the value.
 3. In `.github/workflows/ec2.yml`...
-   1. Trigger the workflow on
+   1. Trigger the workflow on manual workflow dispatch
-      - Completion of the "Test" workflow
-      - Manual workflow dispatch
-   2. Set up a job that
+   2. Set up a job that runs on Ubuntu latest
-      - Only runs if the "Test" workflow succeeded
-      - Runs on Ubuntu latest
    3. Add the following steps to the job:
-      1. Checkout the repository code
+      1. Checkout the LAB BRANCH of your repository code
       2. Use the `apple-boy/ssh-action` GitHub Action to connect to your EC2 instance via SSH and run a deployment script.
          - Use the `EC2_KEY` secret for authentication.
          - Use the provided `resources/deploy_ec2.sh` script as the deployment script to run on the EC2 instance.
+4. Add another final step to `.github/workflows/test.yml`...
+      1. Use the "Workflow Dispatch" action by `benc-uk` to dispatch your `ec2.yml` workflow
 4. Commit and push your yml file to the repository.
 5. In a web browser, navigate to the "Actions" tab of your GitHub repository and verify that the EC2 deployment workflow runs successfully on your push.